linkedin/pygradle/README.md

 the metadata format.
 To use this version, be sure to update the version in the project under test and add `mavenLocal()` to the repositories.

+If you are building on Windows, PyGradle will avoid using your system temporary folder for integration tests and instead create and use the folder `c:\tmp`.
+This is to avoid issues with Windows's 260 character path limit.
+Make sure your user account has the ablity to create and use this folder or your integration tests will fail.

+If you are using Windows 10, it is possible to go beyond that 260 character limit, but not with this product.
+That policy change only applies to managed applications.
+PyGradle's unit tests are not managed applications.

 ## Contributing

 To contribute to PyGradle please fork the project, make your changes locally and open a pull request.
 If possible include a